 At the team level, Kirkman and Rosen (1999) found support for the notion that empowerment is positively related to job satisfaction.
 Researchers found that there is a link between the four dimensions of psychological empowerment and job satisfaction. (e.g. Spreitzer et al., 1997; Thomas and Tymon, 1994).
-Spreitzer et al. (1997) concluded that meaning was the strongest predictor of general job satisfaction, while impact was unrelated to job satisfaction whereas Thomas and Tymon (1994) reported that meaning, self-determination and impact were significant predictors of general job satisfaction and that competence was unrelated to general job satisfaction.
+Spreitzer et al. (1997) concluded that meaning was the strongest predictor of general job satisfaction, while impact was unrelated to job satisfaction whereas Thomas and Tymon (1994) reported that meaning, self-determination and impact were significant predictors of general job satisfaction.
 Theory on the impact dimension states that individuals should get a sense of job satisfaction when they feel that they have been directly involved in outcomes that affect the organization (Ashforth, 1989).